 - Quick Glance

 - 20 M

-- 1. Combine the raisins and enough hot water to cover in a bowl.
-Set aside to plump for 30 minutes.
+- 1. Soak the raisins in a bowl with enough warm water to cover for 10 minutes.

 Hungry for more?
 Chow down on these:

-Spinach with Raisins and Pine Nuts Recipe © 2009 Joyce Goldstein.
-Photo © 2009 Leigh Beisch.
+Spinach with Raisins and Pine Nuts Recipe © 2016 Rachel Roddy.
+Photo © 2016 Rachel Roddy.
 All rights reserved.

 Hey, there.
 Just a reminder that all our content is copyright protected.
 Like a photo?
 Please don't use it without our written permission.
 Like a recipe?
 Kindly contact the publisher listed above for permission before you post it (that's what we did) and rewrite it in your own words.
 That's the law, kids.
 And don't forget to link back to this page, where you found it.
 Thanks!